vit0rr/portfolio/data/blog/en/difference-between-state-event.md

 }
 ```

 Every keystroke, will call the `console.log`.
-Now think that instead a `log`, the function that call is a connection to some server, a fetch or css animation.
+Now think that instead of a `log`, the function that calls is a connection to some server, a fetch, or CSS animation.
 Chaotic.

 To fix this, we need to specify an array of dependencies.
 Like this: